qincasin/nifi-demo-processor/README.md

 it will generate the nif project

+step 5: run at root level =>  mvn install

-step 5 : copy the .nar file into your nifi lib directory.
+step 6 : copy the .nar file into your nifi lib directory.